Which of the following statements about chloroplasts and mitochon... | Channels for Pearson+

 1

-Clarify that mitochondria are not responsible for photosynthesis; this is the function of chloroplasts.
-Mitochondria generate ATP through cellular respiration.
+Understand that both chloroplasts and mitochondria are organelles found in eukaryotic cells, and they have similarities and differences in their structure and function.

-Note that while both organelles are involved in energy processes, they are not directly involved in protein synthesis.
-Protein synthesis occurs in the ribosomes.
+Recognize that both chloroplasts and mitochondria contain their own DNA, which is separate from the nuclear DNA of the cell.
+This DNA is used to synthesize some of their own proteins, which is a key feature of these organelles.

-Understand that chloroplasts are typically found in plant cells and some protists, while mitochondria are found in both plant and animal cells.
+Note that neither chloroplasts nor mitochondria are part of the endomembrane system.
+The endomembrane system includes organelles like the endoplasmic reticulum and Golgi apparatus, which are involved in the synthesis and transport of proteins and lipids.

 Watch next